lexicosmic/analexicon/README.md

 <b>I like to code with:</b> JavaScript, C++ and Java</p>

 <p>
-🔭 I’m currently working on academic and personal projects</br>
+🔭 I’m currently working on academic and personal projects, mostly using React</br>
-🌱 I’m currently learning graphs, OOP and digital electronic circuits</br>
+🌱 I’m currently learning formal data structures, systems modelling, and computer architecture principles</br>
 ⚡ Fun fact: I was really good on Ice Fishing, Club Penguin
 </p>